ovr/es-reindexer/README.md

 ES Indexer
 ==========

-> This tool is aimed to gain fast performance on indexing users from Mysql DB -> ElasticSearch.
+> This tool is aimed to gain fast performance on indexing users from MySQL DB -> ElasticSearch.

 # LICENSE